 A power resistor is a resistor designed and manufactured to dissipate large amounts of power in a compact physical package.

-There are several winding methods.
-Some of them are: helical winding, edge-winding and bifilar winding.
+There are several winding methods including: helical winding, edge-winding, and bifilar winding.
 The helical type is the ordinary winding in which a wire is wound in a helix around a cylindrical core.
 Since the wire is coil-shaped, this type of resistor also has a certain inductance.
-To avoid the potential interference with other devices and the generation of unwanted magnetic fields, wire wound resistors can be made using a bifilar winding, which is wound in two directions, reducing the electromagnetic fields created by the resistor.
+To avoid the potential interference with other devices and the generation of unwanted magnetic fields, wirewound resistors can be made using a bifilar winding, which is wound in two directions, reducing the electromagnetic fields created by the resistor.
 Edge-wound resistors are made by winding a strip of metal by its wider edge.
 These are usually coreless, air-cooled and can dissipate more power than the helical type.

 Grid resistors are large matrices of metal strips connected between two electrodes.
 They vary in size, but can be as large as a refrigerator.
-It is not uncommon to see grid resistors valued at under 0.04Ω and can withstand currents of over 500 amperes.
-They are used as brake resistors and load banks for railroad vehicles, neutral grounding resistors, load testing of generators and harmonic filtering for electric substations.
+It is not uncommon to see grid resistors with resistance values under 0.04 Ω that can withstand currents of over 500 A. These grid resistors are used as brake resistors and load banks for railroad vehicles, neutral grounding resistors, load testing of generators, and harmonic filtering for electric substations.

-Chip resistors are resistors which look like integrated circuit chips.
-Surface mount power resistors are made from many different materials, such as pressed carbon, ceramics and metal (cermet resistors) or metal foil.
-Wire wound chip resistors are also available.
+Chip resistors are resistors that look like integrated circuit chips.
+Surface mount power resistors are made from many different materials, such as pressed carbon, ceramics and metal (cermet), or metal foil.
+Wirewound chip resistors are also available.
 SMD resistors are actually smaller form, surface mounted chip resistors.
 The resistor itself consists of a metal oxide film deposited onto a ceramic substrate.
 The thickness and length of film determines the resistance.
 They have power dissipation ratings much lower than those of grid resistors or water resistors and can usually dissipate no more than a few watts, provided they have appropriate cooling.

-Liquid rheostats, or salt water rheostats, are a type of variable resistors in which the resistance is controlled by submerging the electrodes into a saline solution.
-The resistance may be may be raised or lowered by adjusting the electrode position inside the liquid.
+Liquid rheostats, or salt water rheostats, are a type of variable resistor in which the resistance is controlled by submerging the electrodes into a saline solution.
+The resistance may be increased or decreased by adjusting the electrode position inside the liquid.
 The mixture must not be allowed to boil in order to stabilize the load.
 Liquid rheostats are slightly outdated, but are still constructed for use in some diesel generators.

-High power resistors are used in locomotives and trams to safely convert kinetic energy of the vehicle to heat.
-Since the energies involved in stopping heavy vehicles moving at high speeds, classic disc brakes would wear out too fast and their maintenance would be too expensive.
+High power resistors are used in locomotives and trams to safely convert the kinetic energy of the vehicle to heat.
+Since stopping heavy vehicles moving at high speeds requires dissipating large amounts of energy, classic disc brakes would wear out too fast and their maintenance would be too expensive.
 Because of that, regenerative braking tends to be used.
-In regenerative braking, kinetic energy is transformed to electrical energy and fed back into the supply network.
+In regenerative braking, kinetic energy is transformed into electrical energy and fed back into the supply network.
 However, when regenerative braking is not available, power resistors are used.
 Resistance brakes offer controlled braking power without introducing wear to the parts.
 It is often necessary to dissipate many kilowatts for extended periods of time.

 Neutral grounding resistors are power resistors used in power grounding of Y-connected generators.
-They are used to limit the fault current as well as transient over-voltages and allow protective relays to be used in such applications.
-Neutral grounding resistors are rated at up to 8 kilo amperes and are mostly used in medium-voltage AC distribution systems.
+They are used to limit the fault current and transient over-voltages, and allow protective relays to be used in such applications.
+Neutral grounding resistors are rated at up to 8 kA and are mostly used in medium-voltage AC distribution systems.
 When these resistors are used, even if a grounding fault occurs, it is much easier to locate because of a limited number of possible fault locations.